BA-BEL/nba-portal-DABC-P3/data/README.md

 - This database is updated daily as of writing this (13/03/2023)

-This file contains a directory called `csv` which contains CSV files imported from the above link and also an `nba.sqlite` file for the relational database
+This file locally contains a directory called `data/csv` which contains CSV files imported from the above link and also an `nba.sqlite` file for the relational database

+    - This directory is ignored in the `.gitignore` because of its size